Don’t Move Apartments Without These 10 Tips

 1. Carefully Read Your Lease Move1

 Anytime you sign anything, whether it’s a lease, business contract, loan agreement, or bill, you must read the fine print.
 Your lease with your landlord should clearly explain the termination process and how your security deposit will be handled.
-It will likely provide a list of things that can cause a breach of contract, as well as responsibilities that must be handled on your part before handing over the keys.
+It will likely provide a list of things that can cause a breach of contract and responsibilities that must be handled on your part before handing over the keys.

 It’s not uncommon for landlords and tenants to disagree over what damage was present upon moving in and what damage is present when you move out.
 In order to avoid getting in a he-said-she-said debate, it’s best to take pictures for proof.
 When you move into a new apartment, start by documenting the appearance.
 Take pictures of anything and everything and store them in a folder on your computer.
 Then, if you have any disagreements with the landlord, you can always return to those images for clarification.
 It’s also not a bad idea to take more pictures when moving out, so the landlord doesn’t try to track you down later and claim you caused damage.